Lyall/MGSHDFix/README.md

 - Option to disable 2011 HD Collection gameplay camera angle/positioning changes.
 - Option to adjust scale and opacity of cutscene captions.
 - Option to disable Steam Achievement unlocking.
 (For speedrunners.)
+- SMAA (Screen Morphological Anti-Aliasing) support (MGS2/MGS3).
+- Gamma correction for all games, correcting colors to appear more vibrant and making some lower blacks even deeper, as they would have appeared on an actual CRT screen.
+- Option (MGSHDFix Internal tab) to start MGS2 & MGS3 in their developer menu level select screens.

 #### MG / MG2 Specific Features
 - Option to crop overscan borders on the top/bottom of the screen.
+- Option to correct the game to a 4:3 aspect ratio.
+(The game was using the MSX2's raw output aspect ratio of 64:53.)

 #### MGS2 Specific Features:
 - Option to enable Bluepoint's cancelled Subsistence style Third Person view camera.